Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 * 3D viewer printing API *V3d_View::Print()* has been removed.
 This functionality was available on Windows platforms only.
   Applications should use general image dump API *V3d_View::ToPixMap()* and manage printing using platform-specific API at application level.
   Text resolution can be managed by rendering parameter *Graphic3d_RenderingParams::Resolution*, returned by *V3d_View::ChangeRenderingParams()*.
+* Methods PrsMgr_PresentationManager::BoundBox, PrsMgr_PresentationManager::Hilight and SelectMgr_EntityOwner::Hilight were removed as not used.
+  Corresponding method in custom implementations of SelectMgr_EntityOwner can be removed safely.
+PrsMgr_PresentationManager::Color with corresponding style must be used instead of removed presentation manager's methods.

 @subsection upgrade_occt710_correction_of_TObj_Model Correction in TObj_Model class